SADI-S Surgery in Mexico — From $6,900, ~75–80% Excess Weight Loss

 Patients with severe obesity (BMI 40+) achieve duodenal-switch-level results with simpler surgery and easier recovery.

 “Started at BMI 48 with type 2 diabetes.
-Down 110 lb at 14 months — diabetes gone, off all meds, finally able to keep up with my kids.
+Down 110 lb at 14 months — blood-sugar significantly improved, no longer needing daily medication, finally able to keep up with my kids.
 The recovery was easier than I expected.”

 SADI-S Patient Reviews